RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 xmlns:simpleShell="clr-namespace:SimpleToolkit.SimpleShell;assembly=SimpleToolkit.SimpleShell"
 ```

-### Logical navigation structure
+### Logical hierarchy

 Let's say we want to have an app with four root pages - `YellowPage`, `GreenPage`, `RedPage` and `BluePage` - and one detail page - `YellowDetailPage`.
-Logical navigation structure of the app can be defined in `SimpleShell` like this:
+In `SimpleShell`, the logical hierarchy of the app can be defined like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>